Free MCAT® Practice Questions

 indicative of a compound’s purity.

 A musician plays the trumpet in a marching band.
 The musician tunes the trumpet inside a room and then goes outside to play.
 When outside, the trumpet sounds flat (plays a lower frequency).
-Which of the following has occurred to account for the decrease in the frequency?
+Which of the following could account for the decrease in the frequency?

 - A. The air outside is warmer than inside, which increased the speed of the sound waves.